What's Coming to Netflix in April 2023

 What’s Coming to Netflix on April 6th

-- Beef (Season 1) Netflix Original – Comedy-drama from A24 Television starring Ali Wong and Steven Yuen.
+- Beef (Season 1) Netflix Original – Comedy-drama from A24 Television starring Ali Wong and Steven Yeun.

 - IRL – In Real Love (Season 1) Netflix Original – Indian reality series about four singles seeking to navigate love.